Email-Based Payouts

 {% hint style="info" %}

 You can send up to 100 mappings per request.
-Once a mapping is created, pending movements for that email are asynchronously resolved to the target address.
+Once a mapping is created, pending payouts for that email are resolved to the target address.

 {% endhint %}